lndecastro/AI4EL/tempBook5/Class1_Understanding_AI.md

 By the end of this class, you will understand what AI is, how it works in plain everyday language, where it already shows up in your life, and what it cannot do.
 Most importantly, you will have your very first real conversation with an AI tool, and you will have done it confidently, on your own.

 :::{note}
 **The most important thing to know before we begin:** You do not need to be technical, mathematical, or "good with computers" to use AI tools well.
-Curiosity and common sense are all you need.
+Curiosity and common sense is part of what you need.
 :::

 ## Learning Objectives